vipulnaik/diet-exercise-health/notes/health-profile.md

 not find clear improvement (but did not test extensively enough to get conclusive information).
 In any case, my sleep issues resolved themselves over time.
-As of 2023, I don't have any ongoing sleep issues (such as difficult falling asleep, highly restless sleep, etc.)
+As of 2023, I don't have any ongoing sleep issues (such as difficulty falling asleep, highly restless sleep, etc.)

 ## Other routine elements